ExperiencesXP/sr-dev-rev/README.md

 Every time you push to the `main` branch (or however you configure it), a GitHub Action runs a Python script that:

 1. Fetches your latest commit.
-2. Sends the code to OpenAI’s API with a prompt designed to simulate a very tired, very passive-aggressive senior developer.
+2. Sends the code to Cohere’s API with a prompt designed to simulate a very tired, very passive-aggressive senior developer.
-3. Posts the resulting roast directly as a comment on your repo.
+3. Posts the resulting code review directly as an issue on your repo.

 ---